pelithne/AKS_secure_baseline_the_hard_way/README.md

 <img src="https://raw.githubusercontent.com/pelithne/AKS_secure_baseline_the_hard_way/main/images/OutboundTraffic.jpg" width="600">

-Validate your deployment in the Azure portal.

-10) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.
+10) To validate your deployment, navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com)

-11) Once logged in, locate and select your resource group called **rg-hub** where the hub vnet is deployed.
+11) Locate and select your resource group called **rg-hub** where the hub vnet is deployed.

 12) Select your firewall called **azure-firewall**.